jindrichmynarz/dissertation/parts/ground_truth.md

 Can we identify "bad" bidders?
 Do they exhibit certain patterns that we can recognize in the data?
 (Perhaps we can use data from ÚOHS.
 However, Sbírka rozhodnutí by ÚOHS is not machine readable.)

-The majority of the Czech public contracts actually used an open procedure.

 What we have is this: Similar contracts are usually awarded to these bidders.